Differentially Private Methods for Compositional Data: Discussion

 \section{Discussion}

-In this work, we implemented and compared several approaches for analyzing compositional data under DP constraints that are based on the Dirichlet distribution.

-We recommend using DPBoots for frequentist inference, which performs well in our experience.
-For Bayesian inference, we recommend implementing DPMCMC$\rm _{p1}$ for small sample sizes or privacy budgets, and DPreMCMC$\rm _{p4}$ and DPABC$\rm _{p5}$ when both the sample size and the privacy budget are large.
-We recommend trusting the results with DPreMCMC$\rm _{p4}$ and DPABC$\rm _{p5}$ only when they give similar results.
+This article compared several approaches for analyzing compositional data under DP constraints that are based on the Dirichlet distribution.
+For frequentist inference, we recommend DPBoots, which has performed well in our experiments.
+For Bayesian inference, we recommend implementing DPMCMC$\rm _{p1}$ for small sample sizes, and DPreMCMC$\rm _{p1}$ and DPABC$\rm _{p4,p5}$ when the sample size is moderate-to-large and $\epsilon \geq 1$.

-A limitation of our work is that the Dirichlet distribution can be inadequate for some compositional data sets.
-Future work will use alternative models for compositional data.
+A limitation of our work is the potential inadequacy of the Dirichlet distribution for some compositional data sets.
+Future work could explore alternative models. { Additionally, further research is needed to establish a principled algorithm for choosing the censoring rate $t_c.$ This parameter should be small enough to avoid significant bias, yet not so small that it substantially increases the variance of the Laplace mechanism.
+For now, we recommend that analysts use $t_c = 0.01$, which has shown reasonable performance empirically.}

 \typeout{}